SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

 * You are familiar with Solace messaging [core concepts]({{ site.docs-core-concepts }}){:target="_top"}.
 * You have access to a running Solace message router with the following configuration:
-    * Enabled “default” message VPN
+    * Enabled `default` message VPN
-    * Enabled “default” client username
+    * Enabled `default` client username

 One simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here]({{ site.docs-vmr-setup }}){:target="_top"}.
 By default the Solace VMR will run with the “default” message VPN configured and ready for messaging.
 Going forward, this tutorial assumes that you are using the Solace VMR.
 If you are using a different Solace message router configuration, adapt the instructions to match your configuration.

 ## Goals

-The goal of this tutorial is to demonstrate how to use JMS 2.0 API over AMQP using the Solace Message Router.
+The goal of this tutorial is to demonstrate how to use Apache Qpid JMS 2.0 API over AMQP using the Solace Message Router.
 This tutorial will show you:

 1. How to build and send a message on a topic
 2. How to subscribe to a topic and receive a message